wso2-attic/ballerina-integrator/connectors/module-messageStore/messageStore/Module.md

 HTTP connector has resiliency configurations (max retry attempts, retry interval etc.).
 In order to obtain reliable message forwarding, `messageStore` connector makes use of resiliency provided by HTTP Client of Ballerina.
-In case of a failure case, we need to keep message in the queue.
+In case of a failure case, we need to keep the message in the queue.
 Hence, as the acknowledgement mode the `messageStore:MessageForwardingProcessor` component uses `CLIENT ACKNOWLEDGE` when polling message.
-Only if message forwarding is successful, the JMS message is acknowledged.
+Only if the message forwarding is successful, the JMS message is acknowledged.

 Before storing the inbound HTTP message into the message broker queue, we need to convert the HTTP message into a JMS message.
 At the same time, we need to ensure we capture all information in the HTTP message.
 (JMS Map message)[https://docs.oracle.com/javaee/6/api/javax/jms/MapMessage.html] is used as the JMS message type in the design.
 The header names and values are converted to map entries.